Director: James T. McCracken, M.D.

 Mina Park, Ph.D., BCBA-D

-Dr. Park is a post-doctoral fellow and clinical instructor with training in the assessment and treatment of neurodevelopmental and psychiatric disorders in youth and young adults.
+Dr. Park is a clinical psychologist and clinical instructor with training in the assessment and treatment of neurodevelopmental and psychiatric disorders in youth and young adults.
 She gained extensive experience in Pivotal Response Training (PRT) and other empirically supported behavioral interventions during her training at the University of California, Santa Barbara and Koegel Autism Center.
-She subsequently expanded her training at UCLA in providing social skills treatment (PEERS) and cognitive and behavioral therapies to treat co-occurring psychiatric disorders for youth and young adults with neurodevelopmental disorders.
-Dr. Park is also a post-doctoral fellow in the UCLA PEERS Clinic and a PEERS certified provider.
-She has broad training in applied behavior analysis and is a Board Certified Behavior Analyst (BCBA-D).
+She subsequently expanded her training at UCLA in providing social skills treatment (PEERS) and cognitive and behavioral therapies to treat co-occurring psychiatric disorders in neurodevelopmental disorders.
+In addition, she has broad training in applied behavior analysis and is a Board Certified Behavior Analyst (BCBA-D).
 Dr. Park provides comprehensive diagnostic assessments, is a member of the Multi-Disciplinary Diagnostic Team, and provides individual and group-based treatments.
+She is also psychologist at the UCLA Resnick Neuropsychiatric Hospital’s ABC (Achievement, Behavior, Cognition) Child Program, a day treatment program for children with a range of developmental and psychological conditions.

 Shafali Spurling Jeste, M.D.